JoeM88/RaceCar-Dodger/README.md

 You will need to do the same for lines:
 25 and 22

 Once this is all taken care of, the game will be ready for you to play!
 Hope you Enjoy!
+Also feel free to contribute!